Chasing Accreted Structures within Gaia DR2 using Deep Learning: A New Catalog of Accreted Stars

 \subsection{Accreted Versus In situ Stars}

 We now explore the kinematic distributions of the canonical and high-purity samples.
-The top row of \Fig{fig:KinematicRV_AllStars} shows the velocity distributions in spherical Galactocentric coordinates ($v_r$, $v_\phi$, $v_\theta$) for three different cuts on the network score: $S<0.75$ (\emph{in situ}), $S>0.75$ (canonical accreted), and $S > 0.95$ (high-purity accreted).
+The top row of \Fig{fig:KinematicRV_AllStars} shows the velocity distributions in spherical Galactocentric coordinates ($v_r$, $v_\phi$, $v_\theta$) for three different cuts on the network score: $S<0.75$ (\emph{in situ}), $S>0.85$ (canonical accreted), and $S > 0.95$ (high-purity accreted).
 The narrow peak near $v_\phi \sim 200\kms$ for the stars with $S< 0.75$ shows that the network clearly classifies stars whose rotations are consistent with the disk as \emph{in situ}.
 The $v_r$ and $v_\phi$ distributions differ between the canonical and high-purity sample.
-While both are bimodal in $v_r$, the canonical sample has a smaller dispersion.
-The canonical sample has a stronger peak at $v_\phi \sim 150\kms$ associated with a bimodal $v_r$ distribution centered around 0 that is likely due to some disk contamination, as discussed below.
+While both are roughly bimodal in $v_r$, the canonical sample has a smaller dispersion.
+The canonical sample has a stronger peak at $v_\phi \sim 150\kms$, which may due to some disk contamination.

 To further explore the differences between the canonical and the high-purity cuts, we provide the $v_r- v_\phi$ distributions of the resultant datasets in the bottom row of \Fig{fig:KinematicRV_AllStars}.
 The \emph{in situ} sample ($S<0.75$) is dominated by the stars at $v_r \sim 0 \kms$ and $v_\phi \sim 200\kms$ as expected, although it also includes some accreted stars that happen to be scored below $S=0.75$ by the network.
 Both the high-purity and canonical samples show an elongated structure in the radial direction that spans $v_r \in [-400, 400] \kms$, with $v_\phi \sim 0\kms$.
 This is \Gaia Enceladus, further discussed in \Sec{sec:structures}.
 When we implement the canonical cut, we find that the network carves out a nearly circular region in this parameter space, because any star that falls within this region is very likely to be \emph{in situ}.
 It does however leave a distinct half-moon structure in this plane, particularly apparent in the middle panel of \Fig{fig:KinematicRV_AllStars}, second row.
 If we increase the cut to $S > 0.95$, so that we only plot the stars that the network labels as accreted with high confidence, we find that the half-moon structure dissolves into a localized overdensity at $v_r \sim 150\kms$ and $v_\phi \sim 140 \kms$.
 We call this new structure Nyx, and will describe it in more detail in \Sec{sec:structures}.
 It is important to note that Nyx is present in the canonical sample as well, but is much easier to identify in the high-purity sample.